trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Add/Remove multiple URLs

-Only one URL can be added at a time in DNS blocklist with AdGuard for now, but there is a python script to add multiple URLs at once.
+Only one URL can be added at a time in DNS blocklist with AdGuard for now, but there is a python script to add multiple URLs at once.<br>
 Create a new python file(bulkurls.py):
 ```
 nano bulkurls.py